 Football season is upon us.
 Hoosiers love their high school squads, college teams, and the Colts.
 Indiana residents even loved football in 1901, when the state’s past-time of basketball was still in its infancy.
-Read more about Indiana football at the dawn of the 20th century in the Indianapolis Journal to the right.
+Read more about Indiana football at the dawn of the 20th century in the Indianapolis Journal above.

 There are currently over 63,000 pages of historic Indiana newspapers available for free through the Chronicling of America website at the Library of Congress.
 You can find many great pieces of the past there.
 For instance, if you wanted to find out what happened 100 years ago today, you could check out the Jasper Weekly Courier for August 29, 1913.
 The Courier ran a column titled “Happenings in Indiana,” click on the image to the right, and go to the sixth column.